Change Your Image

 The casting is least of this film's problem.
 The character's barely act as per the situation.
 John Krasinski brings up the laughs but his character makes no sense.
 John plays Rachel McAdam's husband, who does not speak much and mostly expresses his emotion by touching or hugging.
 But when his marriage is falling apart, you would expect his character to straighten up but the movie just ties the ending happily without addressing John's character's frustrating silence trait.

 Emma Stone's character Allison Ng is supposed to represents the Hawaiian perspective, but it is completely lost on the audience.
-All we see is a young white woman speaking about some alien exotic culture that she is fascinated with.
-Never ever she speaks against the United States and later on in the movie she is the Pixie dream girl who is going to change Mr. Brokenhearted Cooper's career and life.
+All we see is a Emma Stone speaking about some alien exotic culture that she is fascinated with.
+She fails to immerse in her character for obvious reasons and later on in the movie she is the Pixie dream girl who is going to change Mr. Brokenhearted Cooper's career and life.

 Bill Murray's Eli Musk character is so underwritten that the finale's satellite launch gives the film the b-grade sci-fi stench.